 - Select one 200-300 level ARH elective, MST 450, or MST 460 (3 units)

 - ARE 330W which meets Northern Arizona University's junior writing requirement (3 units)

 - Select two of the following elective tracks (24 units):

 The two elective tracks selected above must differ from your emphasis.

-Select an emphasis that differs from either of the elective tracks chosen above.
+Emphasis Requirements (Select one that differs from either of the elective tracks chosen above):

 Additional coursework is required if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

 You may take these remaining courses from any of the academic areas, using these courses to pursue your specific interests and goals.
 You may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.